maurodelazeri/erigon-test/core/state/redis_state.md

 ### Key Changes

 1. **Transaction Storage**
-   - Before: Transactions were stored as `tx:{txHash}` with metadata in `tx:{txHash}:meta`
-   - After: Transactions are stored as entries in `txs:{blockNum}` hash with `tx:{txHash}:block` mapping
+   - Transactions are stored as entries in `txs:{blockNum}` hash
+   - Transaction lookup is only available by block number and index
+   - Removed `tx:{txHash}:block` and `sender:{address}:txs` mappings

 2. **Receipt Storage**
-   - Before: Receipts were stored as `receipt:{txHash}` with metadata in `receipt:{txHash}:meta`
-   - After: Receipts are stored as entries in `receipts:{blockNum}` hash with `receipt:{txHash}:block` mapping
+   - Receipts are stored as entries in `receipts:{blockNum}` hash
+   - Receipt lookup is only available by block number and index
+   - Removed `receipt:{txHash}:block` mapping

 3. **Log Storage**
-   - Before: Logs were stored separately with their own indices
-   - After: Logs are not stored separately (they can be retrieved from receipts if needed)
+   - Logs are not stored separately (they can be retrieved from receipts if needed)

 4. **Data Access**
    - All historical queries remain O(1) complexity
    - Block-based queries are now more efficient
+   - Reduced storage requirements by eliminating transaction hash and sender mappings
-   - Reduced storage requirements by eliminating separate log storage
+   - Reduced storage requirements by eliminating receipt hash mappings